LeCiseau/hiring/fullTime.md

 This is **ok** if this is not finish.

+### Raw Programming (45 min - 60 min)

+This is a small exercise, it has to be written in pure code, no lib, no framework.
+We will see how you can produce code when the restriction are limpid.
+As always, code should be clear and maintainable.

 ### Bug squash (40 - 60 min)

 We take a popular random repo on github and you have to fix a bug.